-Further research also tells us that curcumin can make chemotherapy more effective (4).
+Further research also tells us that curcumin can make chemotherapyi XA treatment done to destroy cancer cells in the body, slow down their progression, and prevent any tumor growth. more effective (4).
 What’s even more interesting is the selective action of curcumin – several studies have found that the compound targets only the cancerous cells, leaving the healthy cells unaffected (5).

 3. Aids Diabetes Treatment

 Turmeric tea can also stabilize blood sugar levels and make diabetes far more manageable.
 More importantly, taking turmeric tea regularly (or even including turmeric in your regular diet) can even prevent diabetes altogether.
 This is because curcumin optimizes the functioning of the beta cells in the pancreas that produce insulin.
 It can also treat liver issues, which are quite common in patients with diabetes.

 4. Treats Alzheimer’s